maovrn/battleship/README.md

 # Battle ship game

+Now the project is a complete game of a sea battle which includes the stage of placing the player's ships and fighting against the computer opponent.

-## Project requirements
+## Initial project requirements

 Preferably develop following task in React with TypeScript.
-Make sure code is posted in github or bitbucket public repo.
+Make sure code is posted in GitHub or Bitbucket public repo.

 1) Let's create an onscreen grid of cells aligned within a square 10 by 10.